SFX818/team-6-frontend/Notes.md

     - currently removed so we can work on those pages, but will need to be fixed eventually

 ## To-Do
-- [] populate user roles with more than ids
+- [x] populate user roles with more than ids
+- [x] useParams for :id routes
 - [] add LogOut function to Layout